udamir/mosx/readme.md

 # MosX
-Multiview observable management engine based on [MobX](https://mobx.js.org/README.html).
+Multiview observable state management engine based on [MobX](https://mobx.js.org/README.html).

 ## MosX provides to you:
 - Observable state with concept of a living tree